---

 ## Encoding

-`key_authorization` gains an optional trailing `nonce: bytes32` field:
+`key_authorization` gains an optional trailing `witness: bytes32` field:

 ```